All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Works for both sexes: Effective for both men and women, unlike many sexual health treatments.

-• Non-vascular mechanism: Does not rely on blood flow changes, making it suitable for people who cannot use PDE5 inhibitors.
+• Non-vascular mechanism: Doesn't rely on blood flow changes, making it suitable for people who can't use PDE5 inhibitors.

 • FDA-approved option: Vyleesi is an FDA-approved prescription treatment with established safety data.